 What Is Co-Washing?

 Before we get into the answer to how to co-wash natural hair, let’s start by understanding just what this technique is.
-To keep it simple, co-washing is when you replace shampoo with conditioner in the shower.
+To keep it simple, co-washing is when you replace shampoo with a cleansing conditioner in the shower.

 This conditioner should do the job of the shampoo, so to cleanse the hair, as well as its original function which is to hydrate hair and help it retain moisture.